Mount Kilimanjaro seen from a distance with animals in foreground

 As of August 2022, you can connect to the internet up until almost 4,000 m above sea level!
 And the Government of Tanzania says there will be connectivity all the way to Uhuru Peak (5,895 m) by the end of the year.

-Whether or not you wish to WhatsApp, Instagram your trip and so on is up to you.
-For many, the chance to disconnect from the world while on a Kilimanjaro climb is part of the adventure's appeal.
+For many, however, the chance to disconnect from the world while on a Kilimanjaro climb is part of the adventure's appeal.
+Mindful travel is having a real moment right now!

 That said, the new high-speed internet available on the mountain offers certain safety benefits, and we like that those who wish – mountain crew included – can stay in touch with their families when on their climbs if they wish.